Abhi-smhi/DDHauxillary/Tactus/README.md

 # DDH in Tactus

-This repository provides tools for adding Diagnostic par Domaines Horizontaux (DDH) domains to AROME/HARMONIE-AROME experiments within the Tactus system and post-processing the output.
-The scripts `CreateDDHnamelist.py` is used to extract gridpoints within a region of interest which are used to configure the AROME/HARMONIE-AROME experiement to output vertical profiles (for all lon/lat points) within this region.
+This part of the repository provides tools for adding DDH domains to AROME/HARMONIE-AROME experiments within the Tactus system and post-processing the output.
+The script `CreateDDHnamelist.py` can be used used to extract gridpoints within a region of interest which are used to configure the AROME/HARMONIE-AROME experiment to output vertical profiles (for all lon/lat points) within this region.
 Then, `DDH2Zarr.py` can be used to consolidate the (potentially large number of) DDH output files into a single multi-dimensional Zarr chunk which can be read by `xarray` for plotting or further conversion to